steve-f-kahn/CV/README.md

 #### Communication

-I'm a prize winning public speaker and have regularly presented.
-At makers I paired daily, led stand ups and retros in my group projects.
+At Makers I pair programmed daily, led stand ups and retros in my group projects.
 At Renishaw I presented my work to fellow engineers at design meetings and results of projects to seniors.
 At university I lead presentations on group design projects to peers and professors.
 At school as head of Army as part of the combined cadet force I regally taught a group of 20+ boys.
-I also won the public recitation competition.
+I also won the public speaking competition.

 ### Learn Quickly